GoogleCloudPlatform/pgadapter/benchmarks/latency-comparison/java/README.md

 * --operations: The number of operations (queries) that each client executes.
 Defaults to 1,000.
 * --transaction: The type of transaction to execute.
 Must be either READ_ONLY or READ_WRITE.
 Defaults to READ_ONLY.
 * --wait: The wait time in milliseconds between each operation.
 Defaults to 0.
-* -warmup: The number of warmup iterations to run before executing the actual benchmark.
+* --warmup: The number of warmup iterations to run before executing the actual benchmark.
 Java uses a Just-in-Time compiler that compiles and optimizes code based on the actual usage pattern.
 Running a warmup script before the actual benchmark is therefore recommended to get results that are comparable to an actual application that runs for a longer period of time.
 Defaults to 12,000 per CPU core.